 First up, they advertise their massive mid-season sale in the headline.
 If you’re from the UK you’ll know that Sports Direct ALWAYS has a massive sale, but that doesn’t matter.
 They’re still offering an attractive package.

-Those ad extensions will take you directly to Mens or Ladies Nike trainers/sneakers, as well some price drops on popular products there.
+Those ad extensions will take you directly to Mens or Ladies Nike trainers/sneakers, as well as some price drops on popular products there.

 Now you might notice that Nike are bottom of the stack there.
 But, in this instance it doesn’t matter, as we’re looking at a brand name.
 Nike still makes the sale, whoever you buy from.